ministryofjustice/opg-sirius-supervision-management-information/README.md

 - [docker compose](https://docs.docker.com/compose/install/) (>= 2.26.0)

 #### Installing dependencies locally:
-(This is only necessary if running without docker)
+(This is only necessary if running without docker, you will need to be logged into sirius with a user who has `reporting user` permissions)

 - `yarn install`
 - `go mod download`